AdrianCGallo/starter-academic/content/project/NARA_Background/index.md

 ---
-title: Intensive Biomass Harvesting in the Oregon Cascades for Long-Term Forest Productivity (LTSP)
+title: Intensive Biomass Harvesting in the Oregon Cascades for Long-Term Soil Productivity (LTSP)
 summary: Forest management has strong effects on the landscapes, but what happens to soil carbon - and therefore site productivity - following intensive biomass harvesting?

 authors: